Recognising badly tuned ocarinas: how to measure the breath curve

 The pressure curve is created when an ocarina is made by tuning sequential notes slightly flat, requiring you to raise your pressure to compensate.
-Thus these can be measured with a chromatic tuner:
+We can check how well the ocarina is tuned by measuring these tuning differences:

 - Finger any note.